03 Using R syntax

 First you have to choose the base model that forms the foundation of

 your new text embedding model.
-Since we use a BERT model in our example,
+In order to illustrate its use we apply a

 .